University Of Freiburg - Faculty Of Engineering:

 • Situated on a new campus at the edge of Freiburg, both departments feature modern facilities for research and teaching including a cleanroom, electronics, optics and chemistry laboratories, robotics laboratories, facilities for tele-teaching, mobile computer pools for students and an engineering library.

 • The Faculty offers a range of international Master's programs.

 This program is designed for German and international graduates of a bachelor in computer science program.
 Although some subjects are taught in German, it is perfectly possible to study the whole programme in English.
 Therefore, German proficiency is not a pre-requisite for admission.

 Master of Science (M.Sc.) in Embedded Systems Engineering:

-Taught in English & German: This program is open to graduate students who have obtained a Bachelor's degree (or equivalent) in computer science, embedded systems, electronic or electrical engineering, physics or in a closely related engineering field.
+Taught in English: This masters program is open to graduate students who have obtained a Bachelor's degree (or equivalent) in computer science, embedded systems, electronic or electrical engineering, physics or in a closely related engineering field.

 Master of Science (M.Sc.) in Microsystems Engineering:

 Taught in English: This program is designed for highly qualified graduate students holding a Bachelor's degree in engineering or science.

 This program is designed for students from Germany and abroad with a bachelor degree in microsystems engineering or a related discipline (electrical, mechanical, electronics, biomedical engineering, mechatronics).

 Sustainable Systems Engineering: